shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 <!-- number is a step in that direction. -->

-As a [Sovereign Individual][3] when traveling and staying overseas for long periods, I've found it helpful to still have a working phone number of my home country instead of switching numbers every time you travel internationally.
+As a [Sovereign Individual][3] when traveling and staying overseas for long periods, It can be helpful to still have your home country's phone number in operation instead of switching numbers on every international trip.
-Doing so lets you forward and make local home calls or at a minimum still be able to receive bank account and OTP related text messages.
+Doing so lets you forward and make local home calls and at a minimum still be able to receive bank account and OTP related text messages.

-The solution I've come up with isn't location dependent like [Google Fi][2] or using expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across jurisdictions.
+The solution I propose here isn't a location dependent like [Google Fi][2] or relying on expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across political borders.

 <!-- more -->